X

 Calories

-With only 60 calories in a packet, raspberries are a great low calorie snack.
-Unlike other sweets, you don’t have to limit yourself to a small quantity to feel satisfied.
-You can enjoy a whole packet of raspberries for just one of the classic Arnott Tim Tams, which contains 115 calories.
+With only 60 calories in a packet, raspberries are a great low calorie snack for anyone trying to cut back on calories but still wanting to hit that craving for something sweet.
+Unlike other treats, you don’t have to limit yourself to a small quantity to feel satisfied.

 Sugar

-Because of their sweet taste, raspberries are often perceived as being high in sugar, but one packet only contains 5 grams of sugar.
-Compared to other fruits such as passionfruit, which has 26 grams of sugar per cup, raspberries are ideal for those wanting to reduce their sugar intake while still indulging in something sweet.
+Because of their sweet taste, raspberries are often perceived as being high in sugar, but one packet contains just 5 grams of sugar.
+Compared to other fruits, such as passionfruit, which has 26 grams of sugar per cup, raspberries are ideal for those wanting to reduce their sugar intake while still indulging in something sweet.

 Fibre